teamrdx/teamrdx-clothing/README.md

-# E-commerce store usinf React, Redux, SCSS, Firebase and more
+# E-commerce store using React, Redux, SCSS, Firebase and more